 At the beginning of each week, write a few goals in your planner.
 Then check last month’s list and see how many you finished and which projects you need to keep working on this month.

 Put these goal lists somewhere where you’ll see them daily.
 That will keep them on your mind, so they don’t get abandoned or forgotten.
 Whenever you glance at your goals, your subconscious gets to work on making them a reality!

 Also, go over your plan every month and adjust it since your priorities will change over time.

 6. Create systems to save time (and make tomorrow easier)

 Can you think of anything you could do to make your future tasks easier and faster?
 Brainstorm for a while and write anything that pops into your mind.

 For instance, you could organize things better, so you can get started faster.
-Or build your skills, so your every action is more efficient.
+Or build your skills, so you’re more efficient.
 Also, you’ll benefit from learning how other people do these tasks and try them out.

 7. Bundle similar tasks

 I like batching the tasks I hate so I can get them out of the way in one swoop!
-Look at your list, pull out similar things, and bundle them together on a day in your schedule.
+Look at your list, pull out similar things, and bundle them together on the same day.

 8. Schedule breaks and buffer time between tasks.
 You’re not a machine!